mrmav/kenney-jam-2024/GDD.md

 # Concept
 ## Gameplay overview
-Player interacts with a node interface with a multitude of elements, and by trial and error they will look for the final solution.
+The player interacts with a node interface with a multitude of ingredients and processes, with the objective of, by trial and error, find the most perfect recipe.
+Every failure allows the player to leave a colored shadow so that other players may not fail in the same way, or even achieve the same recipe if successful.
+Other than the usual ingredients a alchemist would use there are also processes, like boiling and fermenting that can, or not, be part of the recipe.
+There are processes and ingredients that do not affect the recipe, leaving space for imperfect recipes that will result in a sub-part score.

+Hint: the recipe is in the neurons

-## Theme Interpretations
+## Theme Interpretation(s)
-This game was made for **two** game jams, for a more challenging experience Bellow follows the themes Interpretations & the correspondent jam
+For a more challenging experience (obviously a very good idea), this game was made for **two** game jams, Bellow follows the themes Interpretations & the correspondent jam

 ### Connection